-Both bays remain open as we have seen an improvement in the flow of traffic, especially on Saturdays and everyone is doing a good job of maintaining a safe distance.
+Both bays remain open as we have seen an improvement in the flow of traffic, but please try to avoid peak traffic day on Saturday.
+Everyone is doing a good job of maintaining a safe distance.
+In order for our employees and residents to maintain the recommended safe distance of 6', employees will not be stationed on the wall during this time but will be there to answer questions.